ChristianWSmith/euchre/README.md

 NEAT (almost) for Euchre entirely (mostly?) in stack memory.

 ## TODO
-- add even more activation functions to NN
 - agent populations / evolution / tournament
 - decouple NeuralNetwork from euchre to support user player
 - command line arguments / refactor main to be a tool